hollowdoor/ebla/README.md

 spawn()
 -----

-Synchronously reate a certain amount of elements using `spawn(value, num)`.
+Synchronously create a certain amount of elements in an array using `spawn(value, num)`.

 ```javascript
 import { spawn } from 'ebla';
 let list = spawn('<li></li>', 3);
 console.log(list.length); //prints 3
 ```

+About
+---

+Let's get along with the DOM a little better.